haris-afzal/ToDoList/README.md

+# Live Demo Link
+you can view this webpage in action by clicking [here](https://haris-afzal.github.io/ToDoList/)

 # ToDoList
 This is a responsive webpage template designed to mimic a to-do list.
 * It uses HTML, Javascript to add functionality and CSS for styling.